 Cycle the vines: Martinborough wine village

 Head to the boutique wine village of Martinborough, renowned for its Pinot Noir.
-There are around 20 vineyards located within a 5km radius so if you want to keep the legs spinning, albeit in a gentle manner, grab a wine map from the i-SITE Visitor Centre and cycle the vines.
+There are around 20 vineyards located within a 5km radius so if you want to keep the legs spinning, albeit in a gentle manner, grab a wine map from the isite Visitor Information Centre and cycle the vines.
 This is a very popular Martinborough experience.

 Go cheese & train crazy in Featherston

 Amongst the cafes, bookstores and antique stores of Featherston, you'll find the Fell Locomotive Museum.
 It houses the only Fell engine in the world, once used on the Rimutaka Railway where its extra traction was specifically designed to cope with the steep incline.
 See the locomotive and its brake-van up close, and watch films that bring the old days of Wairarapa steam travel to life.

 Taste buds really get jumping at C’est Cheese, an artisan deli on the main street specialising in terrific New Zealand-made cheeses.
 Owner Paul Broughton offers something for everyone: from cumin-flecked gouda to French-style blues.
 Paul also stocks New Zealand salamis and exquisite local olive oils - in fact, every deli delight you could possibly need for a picnic.

 Te Rakau Birding takes you out into the wetlands or onto the spit protecting Lake Onoke from the ocean where many birds make their home.
 A great way to explore more of the area and learn about the local wildlife.
 Super cute railway cabins double as accommodation on Western Lake Road.